lowerants/orderer/README.md

 > git commit -am "message goes here"

-then follow this up with a
+(the message can be different) then follow this up with a

 > git push origin main